Limerick Childcare Committee

 Timeframe for applications:

-29th September All forms must be fully completed and returned (incl. photographic evidence) by email to your local CCC no later than 5PM on Friday 29th September 2023.
+17th October All forms must be fully completed and returned (incl. photographic evidence) by email to info@limerickchildcare.ie no later than 5pm on Friday 17th October 2025.

 Leadership for Inclusion in the Early Years (LINC)